Welcome to my travel & photography blog!

 My love affair with traveling began at age 6

 …when my family and I bought a one-way ticket from northeastern China to Rome, Italy.
 For 12 years, I was raised in the Eternal City by my Chinese parents.
 I listened to Italian music, cheered for Roma in the Serie A football games, and became fluent in Roman slang.
-But though I stuffed myself with pizza and gelato all day, I still loved hot pot and dumplings just as much.
+But though I stuffed myself with pizza and gelato all day, I still loved hot pot and bubble tea just as much.

 Growing up, I never had just one culture or group of people to identify with.